seakyy/AimbotSimulator/README.md

 ## Disclaimer

-This simulator is for demonstration and learning purposes only.
-It does not interact with or modify any external applications or games.
+This simulator is ONLY for demonstration and learning purposes.
+It does not interact with or modify any external applications or games!